Quantum wreath products and Schur--Weyl duality II: Introduction

 \subsection{Quantum Wreath Products}

 In \cite{LNX24}, the authors introduced the notion of {\em quantum wreath products}, which enables a simultaneous study of the structure and representation theory for algebras defined via Bernstein-Lusztig presentations.
 Such a unified approach reveals potential applications to modular representation theory, categorification, and geometric representation theory \cite{MM22,HL24,LM25}.
-Similar notions have already been studied intensively by other groups for different purposes, see the work \cite{S20,RS20,BSW20,SS21,BSW21} on Heisenberg categorification, \cite{E22,EG} on Khovanov-Lauda-Rouquier algebras, and \cite{MS} regarding Rees algebras arising from Frobenius algebras.
+Similar notions have already been studied intensively by other groups for different purposes, see the work \cite{S20,RS20,BSW20,SS21,BSW21} on Heisenberg categorification, \cite{E22,EG} on Khovanov--Lauda--Rouquier algebras, and \cite{MS} regarding Rees algebras arising from Frobenius algebras.

-Notable examples of quantum wreath products include: \begin{enuA} \item Ariki-Koike algebras \cite{AK94} and the modified versions, called Shoji algebras \cite{SS05} -- which are deformations of the wreath product $C_m \wr \Sigma_d$, where $C_m = \ZZ/m\ZZ$ and $\Sigma_d$ is the symmetric group on $d$ letters, \item Affine Hecke algebras for the general linear group $\GL_d$ and their variants (see \cite{LM25}) -- which roughly deformed from the extended affine symmetric group $\ZZ \wr \Sigma_d$, \item Hu algebras \cite{Hu02} -- which are highly non-trivial quantizations of the wreath product $\Sigma_m \wr \Sigma_d$ (a group that is not even a complex reflection group). \end{enuA} Given a unital associative algebra $B$ (which we call the base algebra) over a commutative ring $K$, and a choice of parameters $(S, R,\sigma, \rho)$ such that $S, R \in B\otimes B$ and $\sigma, \rho \in \End_K(B\otimes B)$, we denote by $B\wr \cH(d)$ the quantum wreath product, which is a unital associative algebra generated by elements in $B^{\otimes d}$ and symbols $H_1, \dots, H_{d-1}$ subject to the braid relations, as well as other relations determined by the parameters.
+Notable examples of quantum wreath products include: \begin{enuA} \item {Deformations of the group algebra of $G \wr \Sigma_d$ where $\Sigma_d$ is the symmetric group on $d$ letters.
+In particular, When $G = C_m$ is the cyclic group of order $m$, the (modified) Ariki--Koike algebras \cite{AK94,SS05} and the Yokonuma--Hecke algebras \cite{Y67} are all quantum wreath products.}

+\item {Affine Hecke algebras for the general linear group $\GL_d$ and their variants (see \cite{LM25,BL26}).
+In particular, this include the Iwahori--Hecke algebras, the pro-$p$-Iwahori--Hecke algebras \cite{V16,CS16}, the metaplectic pro-$p$-Iwahori--Hecke algebras \cite{GGK24}, and their degenerate versions.
+These algebras are deformed from $\ZZ \wr \Sigma_d$, $(C_m\rtimes\ZZ)\wr \Sigma_d$, $\NN \wr \Sigma_d$, and $(C_m \rtimes \NN) \wr \Sigma_d$, respectively.} \item {The Hu algebras \cite{Hu02}, which are highly non-trivial quantizations of $\Sigma_m \wr \Sigma_d$ (a group that is not even a complex reflection group) whose representation theory governs that for the complex reflection group $G(d,d,dm)$.
+Specifically, when $d=2$, the Hu algebra governs the representation theory of the Hecke algebra of type D. } \item {Kleshchev--Muth's affine zigzag algebras $Z^{\textup{aff}}_{\Gamma}$ for a Dynkin quiver of type ADE \cite{KM19}, which are Morita equivalent to the imaginary strata of affine Khovanov--Lauda--Rouquier algebras.} \end{enuA} Given a unital associative algebra $B$ (which we call the base algebra) over a commutative ring $K$, and a choice of parameters $(S, R,\sigma, \rho)$ such that $S, R \in B\otimes B$ and $\sigma, \rho \in \End_K(B\otimes B)$, we denote by $B\wr \cH(d)$ the quantum wreath product, which is a unital associative algebra generated by elements in $B^{\otimes d}$ and symbols $H_1, \dots, H_{d-1}$ subject to the braid relations, as well as other relations determined by the parameters.

 While the braid relations imply that elements of the form $H_w$ for $w\in \Sigma_d$ are well-defined, the free $K$-submodule $\cH(d)$ with basis $\{ H_w\}_{w\in \Sigma_d}$ is generally not a subalgebra of $B \wr \cH(d)$ because multiplication between $H_w$'s is not closed.
 In fact, the theory of quantum wreath product is devoted to handling the failure of $\cH(d)$ to be a subalgebra.